aaronstevenwhite/spectrans/CONTRIBUTING.md

 - [ ] Imports are sorted (`isort src tests`)
 - [ ] No linting errors (`ruff check src tests`)
 - [ ] Documentation is updated
+- [ ] CHANGELOG.md is updated with your changes
 - [ ] Commit messages are clear and descriptive

 ### Commit Messages